usdot-jpo-codehub/codehub-standalone_repository-list-generator/README.md

    * Weather
    * Other

 These categories were chosen by ITS JPO.
-Additional categories may be added by putting the new category into the ```category``` column for the chosen repository. ***Each repo can only have one category.***
+Additional categories may be added by putting the new category into the ```category``` column for the chosen repository. ***Each repository can only have one category.***

 4. When done making changes to the CSV, save it over the existing ```input_repository_list.csv``` file.